Beelzebu/DropBOT-Botter-v2.1/README.md

 ## Methods we provide -
 * `» join - Basic bots, it will join the server, and stay inside`
-* `» utf16-join - Sends bots with UTF-16 Invalid Nicknames (Some BungeeCord plugins are Vulnerable!)`
+* `» utf16-join - Sends bots with UTF-16 Invalid Nicknames (Some BungeeCord plugins are Vulnerable!) published due that MCSpam stealed this method`
 * `» abd - AntiBotDeluxe Bypass`
-* `» nAntiBot - Floods with 0, and 1 bytes, it causes nAntibot to saturate, published due that MCSpam stealed this method`
+* `» nAntiBot - Floods with 0, and 1 bytes, it causes nAntibot to saturate,`
 * `» Queue - Floods JHAntiBot with queue players, causes some auths to crash`
 * `» Byte - Nullping [Method1]`
 * `» Byte2 - Nullping [Method2]`